⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 5.55%

-Revenue from asset management, brokerage, and other services.
+Earnings from financial advisory, brokerage, and other fee-based services.

 Other Revenue